n0xa/wiconn/README.md

 Wiconn assumes you are in the wheel group and have doas(1) configured with nopass rules for dhclient, ifconfig and pkill.
-At a bare minimum, the below lines should be added to the end of /etc/doas.conf and
+At a bare minimum, the below lines should be added to the end of /etc/doas.conf:
-uncommented:

-#permit nopass :wheel as root cmd /usr/bin/pkill args dhclient
-#permit nopass :wheel as root cmd /sbin/ifconfig
-#permit nopass :wheel as root cmd /sbin/dhclient
+permit nopass :wheel as root cmd /usr/bin/pkill args dhclient permit nopass :wheel as root cmd /sbin/ifconfig permit nopass :wheel as root cmd /sbin/dhclient

 Enjoy!